Thank you for choosing to contribute time to Health RADAR.

 - Contribute to content editing

-- General feedback and suggestions are welcome
+- Provide general feedback and suggestions

 Report issues

-How to contribute a data source page
+Contributing a data source page

 Each page has three major sections: